 Be prepared.
 Talk about all the ways to exit your home safely in case of fire, and decide on a place to meet if you need to get out quickly.
 Put together an emergency kit and let everyone know where it is.
 This can increase your child’s confidence and help him feel more in control.

 When should you call a doctor?

-World events and natural disasters can make it harder to deal with other difficult or traumatic situations such as illness or death in the family, divorce, a move to a new town or school.
+World events and disasters of all kinds can make it harder to deal with other difficult or traumatic personal situations such as illness or death in the family, divorce, a move to a new town or school.
 If this is the case, your child may need extra support and attention.

-Sometimes following a disaster, a person may develop Post-Traumatic Stress Disorder (PTSD), which can happen from seeing, or being a part of a very traumatic event.
+Sometimes following a disaster, a person may develop post-traumatic stress disorder (PTSD), which can happen from either seeing or being a part of a very traumatic event.
 Children and teens can experience PTSD.
 Talk to your doctor if your child or teen shows major changes in behaviour, such as:

 - new behaviour problems at home or school,